Active Monitoring of Oxytocin Research Evidence

 R and RStudio

-R is a programming language and software environment for statistical computing and graphics.
-RStudio is an integrated development environment (IDE) for R that provides a user-friendly interface for writing and executing R code.
-Together, they are widely used in data analysis, statistical modeling, and visualization.
+R is a programming language for statistical computing and graphics.
+RStudio provides an integrated development environment with a user-friendly interface.
+Together, they are widely used for data analysis and visualization.

 Visit R Project Visit RStudio